emberjs/rfcs/text/0566-memo-decorator.md

   be noted in documentation in particular to emphasize this, and discourage overuse.

-- `@memo` may rerun even if the values themselves have not changed, since tracked properties will always invalidate even if their underlying value did not change.
-Unfortunately, this is not really something that `@memo` can circumvent, since there's no way to tell if a value has actually changed, or to know which values are being accessed when the memoized value is accessed until the getter is run.
+- `@cached` may rerun even if the values themselves have not changed, since tracked properties will always invalidate even if their underlying value did not change.
+Unfortunately, this is not really something that `@cached` can circumvent, since there's no way to tell if a value has actually changed, or to know which values are being accessed when the memoized value is accessed until the getter is run.